yasserXd99/Server_Form_Ui/ui_creator/readme.txt

-you can use uidx files in your addon, if you make custom button add this code "prevent_touch_input":true exemple
+you can use ui_creator files in your addon, if you make custom button add this code "prevent_touch_input":true exemple